-Being outdoors is now mainly restricted to the garden but there is plenty of learning to be done!
-Look closely and you can find a whole lot of nature in your own garden, here are some links to activities and spotter sheets to help.
-If you are going out for daily exercise walks, you can make it more interesting by having some things to spot.
-Please follow government guidelines on social distancing while outdoors.
+Being outdoors is always fun but there is also plenty of learning to be done!
+Look closely and you can find a whole lot of nature in your own garden, the park or out in the countryside.
+Here are some links to activities and spotter sheets to help.

 Egg box scavenger hunt